Big Pineapple: Closure and re-opening

 As of 2017, the Big Pineapple features the heritage-listed Big Pineapple visitor area, the Wildlife HQ zoo, along with the popular Big Pineapple Music Festival and other events.
 Visitors are able to climb the Pineapple.
 While visitation is lower than in the heyday in the 1970s and 1980s when it was among the most popular tourist attractions in Australia and featured a royal visit, interest in the Big Pineapple is still strong.
 The Big Pineapple was rated as one of Australia's most popular destinations for selfies, and the on-site cafe does a good trade in retro merchandise.

 As at early 2017, the Big Pineapple was still updating attractions, with the popular music festival continuing well, with the new owners also undertaking whole of site master planning and community consultation.

-In February 2017, the Big Pineapple was selected to host a Midnight Oil concert, as part of a reunion tour which took place in October 2017, seen by promoters as linking two Aussie 80s icons.
+In February 2017, the Big Pineapple was selected to host a Midnight Oil concert, as part of a reunion tour which took place in October 2017, seen by promoters as linking two Aussie 1980s icons.

 As of March 2019, the Big Pineapple hosts the TreeTop Challenge, the highest ropes course in Australia.

+In September 2020, the sugar cane train was taken out of service for repairs.
+In May 2021, the train was removed without permission from its storage tunnel, taken for a spin on the train line, and derailed.
+A 22-year-old suspected brewery tour patron was charged with dangerous operation of a vehicle, and later ordered to pay for the damage to the train system.
+Meanwhile, Big Pineapple workers refurbished the locomotive, and also replaced 700 sleepers and the 250 m of track damaged by the vandal.
+The train system was reopened in 2024.